nettrom/SDoC-Baseline-Metrics-Redux/T186575/README.md

 I previously looked at the proportion of uploaded files deleted within month for only files that were deleted before 2018-02-01, querying just the file archive table of the Commons database.
-Results from this analayis are shown below.
+This does not include any files not deleted as of 2018-02-10.
+Results from this analysis are shown below.
 With the exception of drawing type files, over 50% of deleted video, audio, and office type files are deleted within 1 month after they are uploaded.

-Note: These plots only reflect files deleted before 2018-02-01 and is expected to change as additional files are deleted after 2018-02-01.
-For example, the proportion of files deleted within in a month is high for January 2018 because only 1 month has passed when this query was taken.
-This proportion of deleted files after 1 month for January 2018 is expected to increase in the future as more uploads from this month are deleted.
+Note: These plots only reflect only files deleted before 2018-02-01 and the trends depicted are expected to change as additional files are deleted after 2018-02-01.
+For example, the proportion of archived files deleted within a month is high for January 2018 because only one month has passed when this query was taken in February 2018.
+The proportion of deleted files after 1 month for January 2018 is expected to increase in the future as more uploads from this month are deleted.

 ![](file_deletion_time/figures/monthly_deletions_bytype.png)